Advice

 /

-What attorneys do for homebuyers
+What attorneys do for a homebuyer

-What attorneys do for homebuyers
+What attorneys do for a homebuyer

 The conveyancing process